nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 A design pattern is a reusable solution for a problem.
 We’re accustomed to design patterns in terms of computer science, but the concept originates from architecture, and can be applied to any domain.

 The opposite of design patterns are anti-patterns.
-An anti-pattern, as defined by Gabriel Weinberg in Superthinking, is “...a seemingly intuitive but actually ineffective ‘solution’ to a common problem that often already has a known, better solution”.
+An anti-pattern, as defined by Gabriel Weinberg in _Superthinking_, is “...a seemingly intuitive but actually ineffective ‘solution’ to a common problem that often already has a known, better solution”.

 How do we avoid anti-patterns?
 First, we need to learn them.
 Then, according to Weinberg, we avoid them by “...explicitly looking for them and then seeking out established patterns instead.”